ibraim-gm/emacs-devtools/README.md

 you can have a "backup" of your personal options AND will be able to fetch any new features or bug fixes from the original project.

+## Old emacs?

+If you insist on using aa old version of emacs, you can try to use the "old" code.
+Take a look at the tag `before-el-get`.

 ## License

 BSD-3.
 Take a look at `LICENSE` and `AUTHORS` for more details.